XistGG/MassSimple/README.md

 too many Entities being visualized, and currently the project is set up to visualize **all** Entities, so...  `:-)`

-The purpose of the Render Target isn't to demonstrate best practices for drawing with the CPU, instead it is simply to show the data pipeline from `Mass -> Game -> Render`, with the expectation that you would replace the Representation system with your own custom implementation doing whatever is appropriate for your game.
+The purpose of the Render Target is **not** to demonstrate best practices for drawing with the CPU, instead it is simply to show the data pipeline from `Mass -> Game -> Render`, with the expectation that you would replace the Representation system with your own custom implementation doing whatever is appropriate for your game.

-## Use `DebugGame` Build Configuration

-This project is intended to be developed in either the `DebugGame` build configuration *(with additional debug code enabled)* or in `Development`.

-### Notice: `MassGameplay` Dependency
+## Notice: `MassGameplay` Dependency

 This repository doesn't use *anything* from `MassGameplay`, but for some reason the `UMassSimulationSubsystem` is in that module,